Mohsem35/AWS-CCP-Certification-Study/Dumps.md

 There are more Availability Zones than Regions

-Question 53

-_A customer needs to **identify vulnerabilities** on their EC2 instances, such as unintended network access.
-Which services will provide a **report of findings**?_
+_Q53: A customer needs to identify vulnerabilities on their EC2 instances, such as unintended network access.
+Which services will provide a report of findings?_
 (Choose 2)

 - **Inspector**
 - **Trusted Advisor**
+> Inspector works with EC2 instances to uncover and report vulnerabilities.

+> Trusted Advisor is a tool that provides real-time guidance to help you provision resources following AWS best practices.
+It will check security groups for rules that allow unrestricted access (0.0.0.0/0) to specific ports

 Question 54